Floating-Island/TinyCompilerAssignment/TinyCompiler (Flex-Bison)/README.md

      The file you are now reading (README):

-     The sixteen files as listed on page 23 of the text (which are used to make the TINY compiler)
+     The sixteen files as listed on page 23 of the text (which are used to make the TINY compiler).
+Scanner and Parser replaced by tiny.l and tiny.y.

      The tm.c source code file for the TM machine interpreter